 As the demand for educated professionals grows, there are more and more new graduate programs coming online at top universities to meet the demand.
 Those programs typically rise from legacy programs in computer science, mathematics and statistics, bringing in professorial talent with a lot of relevant knowledge and experience.

 But the competition for getting into those programs can be fierce, so it takes serious preparation.

 Undergraduate Degree and Master’s Prerequisite Courses

-Undergraduate students looking ahead to a master’s degree should use their undergraduate education as a foundation for a graduate degree.
-Applicants should expect to see the following as common requirements for admission into a graduate degree program in data science:
+Undergraduate students looking ahead to a master’s degree should think of their undergraduate education as a foundation for graduate studies and go with a major in a quantitative field.